Colletotrichum coccodes: Hosts and symptoms

+Solanaceous plants more generally.
+Heilmann et al., 2006 characterizes genetic varieties and their associations with particular potato hosts.
+Buddie et al., 1999, finds strawberry is also a host.
+C. coccodes has a large host range beyond those including some Cucurbitaceae, Fabaceae, and Solanaceae.

-Colletotrichum coccodes can cause lesions, twisted leaves, and a bleached color on onion.
+C. coccodes can cause lesions, twisted leaves, and a bleached color on onion.

 On tomato, can see that there are sunken in dark spots.
 As the disease continues to develop can begin to see spots that are rotting.
 The pathogen can infect both green and ripe fruit; spots are not evident on green right away, but over time they develop.
-(Dillard, 1987).
 Symptoms are most common on the fruit, but they may also appear on the stem, leaves, and roots.

 In potato, C. coccodes is characterized by silvery lesions on the tuber surface which result in a deterioration in skin quality.
 In addition to causing tuber blemish symptoms, C. coccodes also causes symptoms on stems and foliage, which result in crop losses, and is implicated as a factor in the potato early dying disease complex.
 In the past the pathogen was not regarded as an issue, but it has become more prevalent.